Docs

 The integration tests are in the flow-tests module.
 Most of the integration tests for the core part are under flow-test-core module.
 Descriptions about integration test modules are inside the README.md file in /flow-tests.

 The integration tests use TestBench, for information see Vaadin TestBench.
 TestBench is a commercial tool.
 You need the license for it to run the tests, locally.
 However, you can get a free TestBench product license if you contribute frequently to the Vaadin projects.
-You can ask for a community contributor license on Discord.
+You can ask for a community contributor license on Vaadin Forum.

 Creating a Test View